 What is an Enduring Power of Attorney?

-Enduring Powers of Attorney were used prior to the introduction of the Lasting Power of Attorney.
+The enduring power of attorney was used prior to the introduction of the lasting power of attorney.

 How Court of Protection Lawyers can help you